ackertyson/dock-ops/README.md

 # dock-ops

-Docker CLI helpers, including common development and deployment commands.
-Run these commands in your project directory as you would normal Docker commands.
+This is an eminently useful CLI utility for nerds who do a lot of Docker development, particularly using Docker Compose.
+It includes shorthand for many common development and deployment commands.

-Why should you care?
-The biggest benefit apart from succinctness is that you can configure how `docker-compose` commands are formulated on a per-project basis (_and_ per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
+But it's not merely about succinctness!
+The coolest feature is arguably that you can configure how `docker-compose` commands are formulated on a per-project basis (*and* per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
 You might not get how awesome this is until you're managing several different projects which all have different conventions with respect to compose file naming and extending.
-Trust
-me: it's awesome!
+Trust me: it's awesome!

+The tab-completion feature is pretty sweet, too.
+Read on...

+*NOTE:* you do still need to install the real Docker applications; `dock-ops` is just a wrapper.

 ## Installation